How to Make a Big Change (Even When You Are Afraid)

 After failing so many times, I finally came up with a plan.
 I bought a roll of aluminum foil, covered all my windows (it was pitch black in my room), and went to bed around 5:00 pm.
 I had my alarm wake me up at midnight and I was full of energy (maybe even a little bit horny).
 I was pumped.

 I drove out to the clubs.
 The nervousness was worse than ever, but I powered through and went in.
 After that, going to the clubs solo was never a problem for me.

-So by throwing in a new variable, an x factor, to my daily pattern, I was able to push myself to take the change I wanted.
+So by throwing in a new variable, an x-factor, to my daily pattern, I was able to push myself to make the change I wanted.

-But you should keep in mind this is one of the hardest way to go about creating change.
+But you should keep in mind this is one of the hardest ways to go about creating change.